Marcus-Hurlbut/BlackJack/README.md

 # BlackJack
-Very simple command line blackjack
+Very simple command line blackjack game that I made in one of my courses as a homework assignment